-- Alchemy Skill and Craft Skill: These skills do not allow you to craft items other than the ones that PCs can purchase normally (see Step 5).
-In other words, no acid or masterwork equipment. - Knowledge skill: Knowledge skills cannot be anacronistic.
-Remember that the more specific a field of knowledge, the lower the difficulty class for information related to that knowledge it is better to be specific in what you know. - Profession Skill: At this time, profession skills can only be chosen from those listed in the Profession skill description in the Player's Handbook.
+Alchemy Skill and Craft Skill: These skills do not allow you to craft items other than the ones that PCs can purchase normally (see Step 5).
+In other words, no acid or masterwork equipment.

+Knowledge skill: Knowledge skills cannot be anachronistic.
+Synergy bonuses are applied only at the DM's discretion.